ShrutiKatre/locus_assignment/README.md

 2. In order to persist data, ORM can be added for database management where RDBMS will be used for storing data.
 2. Update API can be added for all entities.
 3. As the application grows, Resource Type can be used to group resources.
 I have added a class for this feature.
-4. ######PERFORMANCE ENHANCEMENT:
+4. ###### Another Approach:
-   As application will grow, roles and entitlements will grow, and it will be overhead to find entitlement, by checking all roles and entitlements.
+   The approach I have used is accurate for an growing application where roles and entitlements are created and changed regularly.\
-   To solve this overhead problem, I have designed following:
+   If the application is stable where roles and entitlements are rarely changed, following approach can be used.
    1. User will have entitlements column.
    2. Entitlement column will have all the entitlements from roles and its role resource entitlements. e.g. entitlements